Dogs In Art

 A.

-We’ll start with the Brussels Griffon featured in our lead photo.
+We’ll start with the Brussels Griffon featured below.
 Viewers continue to marvel at the remarkable realism with which Jan Van Eyck painted this furry companion in his 1434 Arnolfini Portrait.
-This most famous portrait of Italian cloth merchant Giovanni Arnolfini, and his fancifully green-dressed wife Giovanna Cenami hangs at the National Portrait Gallery in London.
+This most famous painting of Italian cloth merchant Giovanni Arnolfini, and his fancifully dressed wife Giovanna Cenami hangs at the National Portrait Gallery in London.
 The ready for action dog here is said to represent fidelity – ‘fido.’

-Whether symbolic or literal representations of loving loyalty, a number of dogs have found their way into fancy paintings.
+Whether symbolic or literal representations of loving loyalty, here are some other dogs who have found their way into fancy paintings.

 .